2017 CIFE Awards at the House of Lords

 The Paul Kitchener Memorial Award for Outstanding Academic Achievement was presented to Paloma Morales who joined MPW from France for an LSE IFP (International Foundation Programme) course.
 Paloma achieved a distinction, the highest IFP grade in all four modules.
 Paloma is now studying Politics, Philosophy and Economics at the London School of Economics.

 The MPW London College Award was won by Tara Bage.
 Tara took a one-year A level course at MPW in Biology, Chemistry and Mathematics after achieving grades CCC the previous summer at Hurstpierpoint College.
-After her year at MPW, she achieved grades A*A*A and applied to read Medicine at university.
-Tara has unconditional offers from Imperial, Kings and UCL and is currently deciding which offer to take up in September 2017.
+After her year at MPW, she achieved grades A*A*A and won a place to read Medicine at University College London.